-Network: This PPO (Preferred Provider Organization) plan offers you the widest access to care with Anthem's Nationwide Provider Network as well as out-of-network coverage for covered services.
+This PPO (Preferred Provider Organization) plan offers you the widest access to care with Anthem's Nationwide Provider Network as well as out-of-network coverage for covered services.
 You will pay less if you use an in-network provider.
-A primary care physician is not required, and members can refer themselves to doctors of their choice including specialists.
+A primary care physician is not required, and members can refer

 With the High Deductible plan, your preventative care is at no cost to you.
 You will pay for additional care and prescriptions until you satisfy the deductible and then will be responsible for paying the coinsurance until you reach your out-of-pocket maximum.
 Once this amount is reached, all covered services and prescriptions will be covered at 100%.
 This is an Anthem administered plan.
-Find a doctor.
+Visit the Anthem website to learn more and find a doctor on the find a doctor website.